intel/stacks/hpcrs/docs/hpcrs_tutorial.md

 NO_PROXY=i192.168.0.0/16,10.0.0.0/8,localhost,127.0.0.0/8,<your network specific addresses>"
 ```

-7. Setup the Docker registry on which we host the HPCRS image (HPCRS:ICC + QE installed), and from which Kubernetes will deploy the latest image.
+7. Setup the Docker registry on which we host the HPCRS image (sysstacks/hpcrs-centos:latest docker image + QE installed), and from which Kubernetes will deploy the latest image.
 ```
 #cat /etc/containers/registries.conf
 #master will also act as local registry, add below to bypass insecure error